 To establish criteria and procedures for transferring juvenile cases from the district and justice courts to the juvenile court.

 This rule applies to juvenile, district and justice courts.

 Statement of the Rule:

-(C) An order has been issued to the State Driver's License Division suspending the juvenile's driver's license; and
+(2)(D) an order has been issued to the State Driver's License Division suspending the minorís driver's license; and

-(2) Fine revenue generated by the juvenile court in cases transferred for post-judgment proceedings shall be considered state revenue.
+(3) Fine revenue generated by the juvenile court in cases transferred for post-judgment proceedings is state revenue.

-(3) Cases transferred from the district or justice court shall be accompanied by an order of transfer and a mailing certificate verifying that a copy of the order was mailed to the juvenile and, where available, to the juvenile's parent, guardian or custodian.
+(4) Cases transferred from the district or justice court shall be accompanied by an order of transfer and a mailing certificate verifying that a copy of the order was mailed to the minor and, where available, to the minorís parent, guardian or custodian.